Michellinian/CS-unit-2/README.md

 1. Define "dot" and "dash", as well as different type of spaces (within a letter, between letters words) in seperate functios to prevent repetition of the same code
 2. Blink light rapdily 5 times to indicate the start of the message
 3. Use switch case statements which looks at the letter and then translates

+### Protocols

+Protocols are the set of rules computers follow when communicating across a network.
+Without them, no information can be transmitted as computers don't knowhow to interpret the signals coming through the network.